 Minerals and Musculoskeletal Health

-Most people don't give much thought to their musculoskeletal health until they are in their later years, and it is only when a problem arises that musculoskeletal health is even considered.
-For example, many people assume they are ingesting enough calcium, but it isn't until osteopenia or osteoporosis are diagnosed that bone density and calcium absorption are thought of.
+Most people don't give much thought to their musculoskeletal health until they are in their later years.
+And unfortunately, most usually wait until a problem arises before they begin to consider the health of their musculoskeletal system.
+For example, many individuals assume they are ingesting enough calcium, but it isn't until the diagnosis of osteoporosis or osteopenia that bone density and calcium absorption become a priority.

-Men and women above the age of 50 should consider taking mineral supplements to prevent and delay the onset of osteoporosis.
-It is also recommended all women above the age of 65 and all men above the age of 70 discuss osteoporosis screening with their doctors.
+Men and women over 50 should consider taking mineral supplements due to the risk of osteoporosis.
+Optimal nutrition could delay or prevent osteoporosis.
+Health guidelines also recommend that all women over 65 and men over 70 discuss osteoporosis screening with their doctor.

-It is important to remember minerals do more than provide for bone health and are essential for the proper function of muscles, the brain, and the cardiovascular system.
-As a result, all adults and children should consider adding mineral supplements to their regime.
+It is important to remember minerals are not only some of the best supplements for bone health but are also essential for the proper function of muscles, the brain, and the cardiovascular system.
+As a result, all adults and children could consider adding mineral supplements to their daily regimen.

-Support one of the most important foundations of health – nutrition – with InterPlexus' high-quality, bioactive minerals with advanced delivery systems to improve cellular uptake for strong, healthy muscles and bones.*
+Support one of the most important foundations of health – nutrition – with InterPlexus' high-quality, bioactive minerals with advanced delivery systems to improve cellular uptake for healthy, strong bones and muscles.*